ichiee/Thanks_Octocat/Data_Structure/Succinct_Data_Structure.md

 len X => O(2<sup>x</sup>)

 ## OM!
-Binary trie - rooted orderd tree - balanced parent
+Binary trie - rooted orderd tree - balanced paren
+      binary trie - complete bimary tree likr red-black tree
+      rooted ordered tree - can have multiple childrens

 #### Transfer binary trie to Rooted ordered tree.

       take binary trie and then group the right side then roatate 45 degree anything on the sama levers are connected to the same node which the most left node orininally / initailally connected to

 #### rooted orderd tree to balanced parens

       create start from top and left to create parens

       ((()()()())(())())

-### OOOOh! paren is 0 Close parent 1
+### OOOOh!
+Open paren is 0 / Close paren is 1
+so you can express it on binary (sweet)

 But then though it could be able to present the data set the kate showed me on Fri (check the paper)

 Anyway:

     Binary trie   - rooted orderd tree      - balanced paren

     Left child    - fist child of the node  - ( next char [if (]

     Right chile   - next sibling            - go to the ), next char[if (]

     Parent        - previous sibling [if not one then go up to parent] - prev char if ) goto the ( of the ) if prev char is (, then you done, that is it

 Let's do sub tree

-subtree sixze